12 Kid-Friendly Indoor Attractions in DFW

 #10: Play Street Museum

 Play Street Museum has several locations around the DFW area, all offering a different play theme.
-In Frisco you'll find the "Town Square;" McKinney offers "The Farm;" and there's a location coming soon to Flower Mound that will be "The Park."
+In Murphy you'll find the "Town Square;" McKinney offers "The Farm;" and Dallas has a "Downtown" location.

 It was founded by a mother of four who knows the importance of allowing children to creatively play and problem solve based on her experience as a mother and in early childhood education.